YuriyIvon/DatabaseBenchmark/README.md

 CSV data source has an optional parameter `DataSource.Csv.Delimiter`, which allows you to override the default column delimiter.

+This command also has a database-specific parameter:
+* `MongoDb.CollectCosmosDbRequestUnits` - allows collecting request charge metric in case of Azure Cosmos DB API for MongoDB (may affect query timing).

 ### Query benchmark<a name="query_benchmark"></a>

 To start running benchmarks, you will need to create a set of [query definitions](#query_definition).
 In our example scenario we will use only two queries - one returning a page of results for some search criteria ([SalesPageQuery.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesPageQuery.json)) and one calculating aggregates for a subset of data ([SalesAggregateQuery.json](https://github.com/YuriyIvon/DatabaseBenchmark/blob/main/samples/Sales/SalesAggregateQuery.json)).